hayanisaid/React-Native-developer-roadmap/README.md

 # React Native developers to follow

-It's important that you always keep updated with React Native news and learning new things to grow your skills, here are some folks in the React Native community that will benefit you with your React Native journey:
+It's important that you always keep up-to-date with React Native news and learn new things to grow your skills.
+Here are some folks in the React Native community that will benefit you in your React Native journey:

 - 🔸 [William Candillon](https://medium.com/@wcandillon)
 - 🔸 [Aman Mittal](https://blog.logrocket.com/author/amanmittal/)